tinyzimmer/btrsync/README.md

 **Cgo is used to generate certain constants and structures in the codebase, but not at compile time*

+Ideas in the pipeline:

+ [ ] S3 Support

 ## Command Usage

 Pre-compiled binaries for Linux can be found under the [releases](https://github.com/tinyzimmer/btrsync/releases).